 When Alfred Crosby proposed the “Columbian Exchange,” fish were notably absent from his account.
 One reason is that global fish exchanges are only about 150 years old.
 Intimately connected with nineteenth-century technologies, particularly artificial fish culture and steam-powered transportation, fish introductions lay outside Crosby’s terrestrial and temporal frame.

-Environmental historians of North America have certainly recognized aquatic introductions and are showing more interest in them.
+Environmental historians of North America have certainly recognized aquatic introductions and are showing more interest in them, for example the Global Samon Initiative.
 But there is room for a broader accounting of fish introductions, one that captures their transnational dynamics, their varying scales and intentions, and their environmental legacies.
 A key question is how sport fishers (or anglers) moved fish.
 They didn’t just lobby governments to introduce fish, but also undertook their own game-fish introductions in parallel (and even in opposition) to fisheries managers.

 Pursuing this topic, I proposed a paper on black bass introductions to British Columbia for the 2016 Canadian Historical Association’s annual meeting.
 I wanted to extend my research about the transplant of this eastern fresh-water species in the early 1900s to investigate how management regimes responded after sport fishers surreptitiously widened bass distribution through the twentieth century.